 Have you fallen in love with Interactive Notetaking?
 We have!
 I love the hands-on nature of the activities that involve so much more of the brain than a plain worksheet or simply copying down notes.
-That’s why I was super excited when I was asked by Five Star® to share the new Five Star® Interactive Notetaking items with my amazing readers.
-I knew that you would be just as excited as I am to see how these notebooks are perfectly suited for Interactive Notetaking activities.

-We have fallen in love with Interactive Notetaking over the last few years.
+We have fallen in love with Interactive Notebooks over the last few years.
 When my 3rd daughter started school, I couldn’t get her to do anything that even resembled a worksheet, so we had to get creative.

 That is actually why I started Life Over C’s.